 Outpatient teen substance abuse treatment programs allow you to return home each night and can allow you to continue going to school.
 Outpatient offers partial hospitalization and intensive outpatient programs.
 Partial hospitalization teen treatment programs meet for at least five days a week for five hours or more.
 Teen intensive outpatient programs meet for two to three days per week for several hours.

 Talking to teens about drugs is essential, as substance abuse issues are a potential consequence of recreational and experimental use.
-When a teen develops a substance abuse disorder, it increases their risk of experiencing addiction in adulthood, making early treatment imperative.
-If you would like to discuss our teen substance abuse disorder treatment programs, contact us today at 866.300.5275.
+If a teen develops a substance abuse disorder, it increases their risk of experiencing addiction in adulthood, making early treatment imperative.
+If you would like to discuss our teen substance abuse disorder treatment programs, we welcome you to reach out to Foothills at Red Oak Recovery.
+To learn more, contact us today at 866.300.5275.